I was a better entrepreneur at 12 years-old.

 Our brains work differently as children.
 We don’t consider what other people think.

-We know what we don’t like, and we think of ways to fix those things without regard to outside judgment, criticism or questioning.
+We know what we don’t like and think of ways to fix those things without regard to outside judgment, criticism, or questions.

 In my 12-year-old brain, every bottle and can was a little piece of opportunity.